gangaramadiwasi2000/-Calculator/README.md

 Project Description: Simple Calculator in ASP.NET
+An Internship Project by Simplifi Solution Pvt.
+Ltd.

-The Simple Calculator Project is a fundamental web application developed using ASP.NET Web Forms and C#.
-It is designed to perform basic arithmetic operations, providing users with an intuitive and user-friendly interface for performing calculations.
-The calculator serves as an ideal example of how to integrate backend logic with a web-based frontend, showcasing the core principles of ASP.NET development.
+The Simple Calculator Project is a fundamental web application developed during an internship at Simplifi Solution Pvt.
+Ltd. It is designed to perform basic arithmetic operations, providing users with an intuitive and user-friendly interface for performing calculations.
+This project serves as an excellent example of integrating backend logic with a web-based frontend, showcasing the core principles of ASP.NET development.

 Features of the Calculator:
 User-Friendly Interface: